geyang/params-proto/README.md

 Now, isn't this awesome? :bang::stars:

-## How to override the code in your ML launch script
+## How to override when calling from python

 It is very easy to over-ride the parameters when you call your function: have most of your training code **directly** reference the parser namespace (your configuration namespace really), and just monkey patch the attribute.